CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 ### Example 3

 You can display messages in WMS by creating custom queries.
-In the output, select ErrorMessage from the available options.
+In the output section, choose ErrorMessage from the available options.

 ![Error Message](./media/error-message.png)